nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">
-:exclamation: **Caution:** If TutorPets detects a conflicting lesson being added, a confirmation message will be shown.
+:exclamation: **Caution:** If TutorsPet detects a conflicting lesson being added, a confirmation message will be shown.
 You will need to type in either y/n for confirmation to add conflicted schedule.
 </div>